Ever Had a Negative Review?

 Here are 3 ways to handle the bullies, critics, and feedback:

-- Decide if you need to respond: If it’s on a Yelp or site that reviews services a response is probably necessary.
+- Decide if you need to respond: If it’s on a Yelp or site that reviews services, a response is probably necessary.
 But, you will most likely not win them back.
 However, others coming to the site will see how positively you handle the situation.
-It is also a good idea before you respond to see if they truly were a client (more on this in my next webinar).
+It is also a good idea before you respond to see if they truly were a client.
 If the negative comment is on social media it may not be necessary to respond.
 And, remember you can always block or delete.
 There are people who like to spend their time tearing others down.
 Spend your time engaging with those who want to create a community with you.
 Lastly, we are not perfect humans (I know, it’s true) and sometimes negative reviews are opportunities for us to review ourselves and our services and see if there is room to improve.

 - Decide how you want to respond: If after doing your research you decide to respond to the comment you can take the conversation offline and direct message them to try and resolve it.
 Then go back to the public space and do an “update” on the situation.